Pbotsaris/my_sqlite/README.md

 Note that when you import tables to a database it will **COPY** the csv file to the `data/` directory.

+### I don't want to create database files and load tables

+Well, that is not a problem.
+We created a preloaded database with the testing csv files.
+Simply launch the program like so

+    ruby src/my_sqlite.rb data/database.db

+Now, run `tables` to check the available tables in this database:

+    sqlite> tables

+    Tables:
+      players
+      player_data

+You can now query tables:

+    sqlite> SELECT * FROM player_data

 ## Running

 When you import a table you don't need to provide the full path of a CSV to run a query: